buter-chkalova/rvbbit-arsenal/docs/whitepaper.md

 ## Abstract

 This document provides a complete technical analysis of Project RVBBIT—a classic Linux kernel rootkit- and RvbbitSafe, the countermeasure designed to neutralize it.
-We detail DKOM-based hiding, eBPF bypass, autonomous worm propagation, and the defense mechanisms that restore system integrity.
+We detail DKOM-based hiding, eBPF program load blocking, autonomous worm propagation, and the defense mechanisms that restore system integrity.

 ## 1. Introduction